Pedra87/my_hobby/Protocol biol217.md

 module load samtools
 samtools view -bS ? > bam_file.bam
 ```
-then generate the data base
+then generate the database
 ```sh
 anvi-gen-contigs-database -f contigs.anvio.fa -o contigs.db -n 'biol217'
 ```
-information etailed in the contigs database generated;
+information entailed in the contigs database generated;
 Compute k-mer frequencies for each contig
 Soft-split contigs longer than 20,000 bp into smaller ones
-Open reading frames using Prodigal, the bacterial and archaeal gene finding program
+Open reading frames using Prodigal, the bacterial and archaeal gene-finding program

 5. HMM search on contigs
 Hidden Markov Model
 searches for specific genes with a known function in a larger dataset
-it identifies hits (bacterial single copy core gene collections) among your genes to the collections.
+it identifies hits (bacterial single-copy core gene collections) among your genes to the collections.
 ```sh
 anvi-run-hmms -c contigs.db
 ```